-Duration of the leave will be determined by the advice of the employee's health care provider, but employees disabled by pregnancy may take up to four (4) months.
-The four (4) months of leave includes any period of time for actual disability caused by the employee's pregnancy, childbirth, or related medical condition.
-This includes leave for severe morning sickness and prenatal care.
+Duration of the leave will be determined by the advice of the employee's health care provider, but employees disabled by pregnancy may take up to seventeen and a third (17 1/3) weeks.
+The 17 1/3 weeks of leave includes any period of time for actual disability caused by the employee's pregnancy, childbirth, or related medical condition.
+This includes leave for severe morning sickness, prenatal care, postnatal care, post partum depression, and disability due to the loss or end of pregnancy.
+If you have any questions or concerns as to whether a condition falls under the PDL, please contact the Management Services Administrator..